-The 2019 growing season showed continued signs of success with the return of many of the rare ANHC tracking species that had previously been reduced by the woody vegetation.
-The densities of the woody species outside of the "Designated Tree Preservation Areas" were greatly reduced and at a much more manageable level of control.
+The 2019 and 2020 growing seasons showed continued signs of success with the return of many of the rare ANHC tracking species that had previously been reduced by the woody vegetation, plus a continued increase in herbaceous plant species.
+The densities of the woody species outside of the "Designated Tree Preservation Areas" have been reduced to a much more manageable level of control.
+The practice of controlling woody vegetation outside of the Designated Tree Preservation Areas will be continued through the 2021 adaptive management year.

-4.0 - RECOMMENDED ADAPTIVE MANAGEMENT ACTIVITIES FOR 2020
+4.0 - RECOMMENDED ADAPTIVE MANAGEMENT ACTIVITIES FOR 2021

-Based upon observations made during the 2019, and previous growing seasons, the anticipated general adaptive management activities for 2020 are contained in Table 2 below.
+Based upon observations made during the 2020 and previous growing seasons, the anticipated general adaptive management activities for 2021 are contained in Table 2 below.

-Table 2 - 2020 Woolsey Wet Prairie Adaptive Management Tentative Schedule\
+Table 2 - 2021 Woolsey Wet Prairie Adaptive Management Tentative Schedule